amitwadhwa83/BankAccountsTransferService/README.md

 •	Same is the case of exceptions like validation/business/generic i.e. no robust catching(at interceptors level too) reporting and  resolution

 Deployment instructions:
-•	For using in an IDE it’s simple to download the code base and import it as maven project.
+•	For using in an IDE it’s simple to download the code base from https://github.com/amitwadhwa83/Transfer-Service and import it as maven project.
 Clean, build, resolve dependencies and launch as java application with StartApplication.java as starting point
+•	For deployment on a unix box you need to generate the jar using maven build.
+Use targets ‘clean package’ as goals and the jar(TransferService-18.1.0.0.jar) will be generated under \target\ directory
-•	For deployment on a unix box use following command (make sure to have java8 on path) java -jar "TransferService-18.1.0.0.jar"
+Use following command (make sure to have java8 on path) to run on unix. java -jar "TransferService-18.1.0.0.jar"

-Where jar TransferService-18.1.0.0.jar is located under \target\ directory
+Note: jar TransferService-18.1.0.0.jar will gets generated under \target\ directory

 Generic instructions:
 •	I have included a ‘SampleRequest.txt’ file with sample requests for invoking available services